Testing for non-intentionally added substances (NIAS) in food contact materials

 NIAS in traditional plastics vs. recycled plastics

 Traditional plastics often pass NIAS screening with none to a few substances of concern identified.
-When food contact materials are made of recycled plastics, the efficiency of the cleaning process influences the likelihood that NIAS are found.
+When food contact materials are made of recycled plastics, the efficiency of the cleaning process influences the likelihood of NIAS being found.
 As the risks are higher, toxicological screening for recycled materials should be performed more frequently in comparison to virgin materials (e.g. once a year as opposed to every 2-4 years).

-With its new Regulation (EU) 2022/1616, the European Commission is encouraging the use of recycled plastics in the production of food contact materials.
+With the new Regulation (EU) 2022/1616, the European Commission is encouraging the use of recycled plastics in the production of food contact materials.
 As such, there is no reason to avoid using them, as long as the higher likelihood of breakdown product and contaminant presence is taken into account during the testing process.

 Subscribe to our newsletter to receive regular updates on the laboratory testing industry.